Command Line Interface

 Parallel mode

-or the --machine-file
+workflows, and the --machine-file file

-defaults to current user, port
+is the current user, and port

-to the standard ssh port. count
+is the standard SSH port. count

-Startup file
+Launch file

 :